3rd Party Claim Lawsuits with a L&I Workers Comp Injury

 If Medicare has made payments in your injury case – beware.
 They may have a legitimate interest in some of your settlement money.
 They want to be paid back the money they have paid for your treatment.

 The law allows Medicare to be repaid from your settlement.
-Before you agree to any settlement for your job injury claim, understand what Medicare wants for both past and future medical care.
+Before you agree to any settlement for your job injury claim, understand what Medicare wants for past and future medical care.

-How to Settle A Third Party Claim and an L&I Claim
+How to Settle A Third-Party Claim and an L&I Claim

 Third-Party Claim Value